PTFE Adhesive Tapes for Heat Sealing and Non-Stick Industrial Surfaces

-• Excellent dimensional stability and tensile strength, especially in PTFE-coated glass fabric variants, which resist stretching and tearing under mechanical stress.
+• Good dimensional stability and tensile strength, especially in PTFE glass cloth constructions for higher mechanical loads.

-• Electrical insulation properties, making them suitable for coil and capacitor wrapping, composite bonding, and masking in electronic manufacturing.
+• Electrical insulation properties for use in coil wrapping, composite processing, and masking in electronics manufacturing.

 Two rolls of adhesive PTFE/Teflon coated tape, one gray and one beige, positioned side by side.